This page contains a summary of the Public Places Bylaw and a link to the full version of it.

 At all times be courteous and be familiar with the full rules in the bylaw.
 Be aware that some individuals may be concerned about horses.

-Please also minimise harm to the environment by riding below high tide and staying way from the dunes.
+Please also minimise harm to the environment by riding below high tide, staying away from the dunes and cleaning up after your horse.

 Click on the following link to see further guidelines on the Bridleways New Zealand website.